BoboTiG/python-mss/github-release-notes.md

 If you are unsure whether you are affected, search your codebase for the names mentioned below.

+## Python 3.9 EOL

+Python 3.9 reached [end-of-life](https://devguide.python.org/developer-workflow/development-cycle/index.html#end-of-life-branches) on [October 31, 2025](https://devguide.python.org/versions/).
+It is no longer receiving any updates, even security updates.

+The MSS project has chosen to end support for Python 3.9, in order to focus our resources on current versions of Python.
+Python 3.9 is still supported in the MSS 10.2 release, but **MSS 11 will require Python 3.10 or later**.

 ## Deprecated Attribute

 ### `mss.ScreenShot.raw`